-So after the confrontation and apparent misunderstandings the situation appears to have been resolved and Józef is in a new position.
+So after an uncomfortable earlier confrontation, numerous moves and an apparent misunderstanding about his whereabouts, the situation appears to have been resolved and Józef is in a new position.
 Now he writes about the tense atmosphere surrounding the camp in the final days of August 1939.
 I found this passage quite unsettling, imagining what it must have been like to see a city that was once so familiar now devoid of everyday life.

 Since our last stay here, Katowice has taken on a completely different appearance.
 Something could distinctly be felt in the air.
 There is hardly anyone about.
 From time to time some section of the army passes by, civilian transport has vanished but there are many cars carrying military personnel particularly superior officers.
 Much of the population had already abandoned Katowice and those that remained were in their homes and speculated – Will there be war or not?
 How will it start?